 Greater Hudson Heritage Network (GHHN)

-Lower Manhattan Historical Society (Board of Directors) (LMHS)
+Lower Manhattan Historical Association (Board of Directors) (LMHA)

 Museum Association of New York (MANY)

 and by writing a blog about the state of New York State History.

 He supports public outreach of ancient civilization through participation in the following organizations:

 American Research Center (ARCE) New York Society (Vice President)